CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Further Experimental Results

+\textbf{Command \& Parameter Accuracy:} In order to evaluate the ability of \modelname~to predict numerical values and sequences that are consistent with the training set, we evaluate \modelname~trained on the DeepCAD dataset converted to CADQuery python codes with the Acc\textsubscript{command} and Acc\textsubscript{parameter} as introduced in~\cite{wu2021deepcad}.
+The results on the DeepCAD testing set are presented in~\Cref{tab:acc}.
+It can be observed that \modelname~achieves comparable performance to the state-of-the-art on the commnad type accuracy and significantly higher performance on the parameter accuracy.
+This demonstrates that \modelname~is able to predict numerical values accurately.
+Note that, those metrics were originally developed to evaluate autoencoding ability.
+However, there may exist many different possible valid CAD sequences to construct the same CAD model and these metrics do not take this into account.
+As a result, these metrics were omitted in recent works (CAD-SIGNet~\cite{khan2024cad} and TransCAD~\cite{dupont2024transcad}).

-\textbf{Invalid Predictions:} The invalidity rate of \modelname~predictions is very low, below $1\%$ on the DeepCAD~\cite{wu2021deepcad} and Fusion360~\cite{willis2021fusion} datasets, and about $3\%$ on the CC3D~\cite{mallis2023sharp} dataset.
-Some examples of invalid code predictions are presented in Figure~\ref{fig:failure}.
-Invalid predictions happen when the CAD model contains features of dimension smaller than the resolution induced by quantization (Figure~\ref{fig:failure}(a) and (b)) or when the CAD model contains features, such as revolution or B-spline, that are not present in the training dataset (Figure~\ref{fig:failure}(c) and (d))).
+\textbf{Invalid Predictions:} The invalidity rate of \modelname~predictions is very low, below $1\%$ on the DeepCAD~\cite{wu2021deepcad}, Fusion360~\cite{willis2021fusion} and real-world CC3D~\cite{mallis2023sharp} dataset.
+Some examples of invalid code predictions are presented in \Cref{fig:failure}.
+Invalid predictions happen when the CAD model contains features of dimension smaller than the resolution induced by quantization (\Cref{fig:failure}(a) and (b)) or when the ground truth CAD model contains features, such as revolution or B-spline, that are not present in the training dataset (\Cref{fig:failure}(c) and (d))).